wwu-pi/tutorials/lectures/lsp/040_install_nusmv.md

 2. Unzip the archive to a folder of your choice.

 3. You can run NuSMV in console mode using the respective binary in the `bin` folder (`NuSMV.exe` or `NuSMV`).
-Add the `*.smv` file you want to load as an argument:
+Add the path to the `.smv` file you want to load as an argument:

 ```
-cd /path/to/nusmv
+cd /path/to/nusmv/bin
 ./NuSMV /path/to/file.smv
 ```